Chart Color Schemes

 Educational attainment in Park Ridge aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 17.9%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common at 12.0%, followed by postgraduate qualifications (4.4%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding them.
-Advanced diplomas account for 10.8%, while certificates make up 29.3%.
+Bachelor degrees are most common at 12.0%, followed by postgraduate qualifications (4.4%) and graduate diplomas (1.5%).
+Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (29.3%).
+Educational participation is high, with 29.8% of residents currently enrolled in formal education, comprising primary (10.8%), secondary (6.6%), and tertiary (4.4%) levels.

-Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.8% of residents currently enrolled in formal education.
 This includes 10.8% in primary education, 6.6% in secondary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education